Frequently Asked Questions

 Statistics - What counts?

-in Psychology and Economics use Econ 13 (Economics Statistics) as a
+Economics can use Econ 13 (Economics Statistics) as a

-substitute for Psychology 31; these students should bear in mind
+substitute for PSY 31; these students should bear in mind that their

-PSY 32 and the advanced lab.
-Biopsychology majors may use either BIO 132 or
+taking PSY 32.
+Biopsychology majors may use either BIO 132 or PSY 31

 Only statistics courses taken in a psychology department and which include